GetStream/react-native-stream-chat-template/template/README.md

 A basic chat application using [Stream Chat React Native](https://github.com/GetStream/stream-chat-react-native).

-## Install
+## Installation steps

-Your Stream chat API key and API secret as well as a user ID and user token need to exist either in your $PATH or in `/<app-directory>/.env`.
+Create `.env` file in the root of the project and add your environment variables(Stream chat API key, User ID and User Token) in the file.
 See [.env.example](./.env.example).

 The keys for the environment variables are as follows:
 1. `STREAM_CHAT_API_KEY`